Hi, I'm Elena and I am a part of Laidlaw's 2023-24 cohort at the University of Leeds.

 I was introduced to agriculture at a young age while working for a diversified livestock farm in my hometown, where I gained an appreciation for the scientific method and agricultural research.

-I am motivated by exhilarating collaboration, the excitement of being on the cutting edge of agricultural research and development, and agriculture’s vast impact on society and the environment.
+I am motivated by exhilarating collaboration, the excitement of being on the cutting edge of agricultural research and development, and agriculture’s vast impact on public and environmental health.

 Hey!
 I am Izzy and I am part of the 2022 cohort of Laidlaw Scholars at the University of Leeds.
 I study BSc Economics and I am interested in mental health, health economics and health policy.
 I am excited to have a career that allows me to explore my interests further and I am always open to chat!